17 Amazing Rome Sites

 Colosseum

-The most recognized symbol of Rome, the Colosseum has a long history.
+The most recognized symbol of Rome, the Colosseum, has a long history.
 It was inaugurated in 80 A.D. with 100 days of games, including gladiators fighting animals.
-Today nearly 5 million people visit this amazing structure annually.
+Today, nearly 5 million people visit this amazing structure annually.
 Consider purchasing your tickets in advance.
-There is a combination ticket that includes entry to the Roman Forum, Colosseum, and Palatine Hill.
+A combination ticket includes entry to the Roman Forum, Colosseum, and Palatine Hill.
 It is well worth it if you are going to see all the sites and you can skip the long lines!

 Roman Forum